×

 Remove Debris from Gutters

-Start by setting up a sturdy ladder on even ground, and wear gloves to protect your hands from sharp objects or bacteria.
-Work your way along the gutter, removing leaves, twigs, and mud either by hand or with a small scoop[1][6].
+Set up a sturdy ladder on level ground and wear gloves.
+Work along each gutter run, removing leaves, twigs, and accumulated mud either by hand or with a small scoop.

 Check Downspouts for Damage or Blockages

-With the gutters cleared, pour water through each downspout to check for proper drainage[1].
-If the water backs up or flows slowly, there’s likely a blockage that needs immediate attention.
-Use a plumbing snake or a high-pressure hose to clear the obstruction[1].
+Pour water through each downspout to confirm it flows freely.
+If the water backs up or trickles slowly, you have a blockage.
+Clear it with a plumbing snake or a high-pressure hose.

 Look for Signs of Wear

-While cleaning, take time to inspect the entire gutter system for any signs of damage.
-Look for sagging sections, loose connections, visible leaks, rust, corrosion, cracks, or areas where the gutters are pulling away from the fascia board[1][2][4].
-Water stains or peeling paint can also indicate drainage issues that need to be addressed[2].
+While you're up there, inspect the entire gutter system.
+Look for sagging sections, loose hangers, visible leaks, rust, cracks, or places where the gutters are pulling away from the fascia board.
+Water stains or peeling paint on the fascia behind the gutter usually mean an active leak.

 Step 4: Check Roof and Exterior Waterproofing